-

 In practice, that means testers describe test flows in plain English, via Excel sheets, or record user flows on a visual interface.
 TestWheel turns this information into automated tests across web, mobile, and API.

 TestWheel’s AI engine shows its true utility when it comes to test maintenance.
-As the UI changes and elements change/move/evolve, AI-powered logic works to adapt locators so that tests don’t immediately break.
+As the UI changes and elements change/move/evolve, AI works to adapt locators so tests don’t immediately break.
 This is a relief for anyone who has to spend weeks fixing brittle selectors.

-This tool helps teams gain broader system coverage without building their own automation stack.
+The tool works best for teams looking to gain wider system coverage without building an automation team from scratch.
 It centralizes test creation, execution, and reporting, which is useful for QA teams working across multiple applications and environments.

 Also Read Automated Testing Tutorials